 The end result will look uneven, and this is very difficult to remedy without pulling the entire lot up!

 4.Selecting LARGE Tiles can introduce problems

 Large tiles have the benefit of fewer joints and a nice clean look.
 They can, however, introduce some problems.
 Sometimes they can be supplied with deflections or slight bends in individual tiles.

 Suppliers are quick to put a disclaimer across this sort of defect, and you can be forced to work with the product.
 One problem that this can cause is known as lippage.
 That is the tile is slightly raised or turned up at the edge.
 These tiles can be very difficult to lay, and may also incur extra costs from the Tiler as a result.

 A professional tiling supplier should assist you when making selections and avoid this.

 Check the quality of the tiles supplied.
-Cheap tiles – and sometimes the not so cheap tiles – can have a slight bow in the tile.
-You can detect this by holding them vertical and checking to see if they are straight.
+Cheap tiles – and sometimes the not-so-cheap tiles – can have a slight bow in the tile.
+You can detect this by holding them vertically and checking to see if they are straight.

 Bowed tiles will cause all sorts of problems to lay, and will potentially lead to water sealing problems which will require a complete retile at some point in the not too distant future.

 Our tip?
 Inspect your tiles when they are delivered and ensure that you report or return any bowed or damaged tiles straight away and seek a partial or complete replacement.